-The final price is a comprehensive sum that includes five key areas: the years of honed, award-winning expertise you are investing in, the tattoo’s specific complexity and placement, the high cost of medical-grade equipment and supplies, numerous hidden operational fees for licensing and insurance, and the artist’s dedicated design time outside of the tattoo session.
+The final price comes down to five things: the years of skill and experience you are paying for, the tattoo’s complexity and placement, the cost of medical-grade equipment and supplies, the hidden operational fees for licensing and insurance, and the artist’s design time outside the session itself.

 Top 5 Reasons Tattoos Are Expensive